Administrative Business Tech

 FSD 121 - Fashion History

 Description: Students explore early modes of fashion beginning with ancient civilizations from the Middle Ages through the Renaissance, Baroque, Rococo, Victorian and Edwardian periods to present day dress.
 This course is designed to give students an understanding of the cultural, historical, social and political effects on fashion from its respective time period.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring, Summer
+SUNY GE-SART; SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring, Summer

 Credit Hours: 3